fauzansyll/fauzan-fe-satudental-pokemon/README.md

 this unused stack is installed on purpose due to potential usage in the future
 - [SASS](https://sass-lang.com/)

+## API
+Create env file and use https://pokeapi.co/api/v2 as primary, there's some functions to handle fetching along with the API

 ## Project Structure

 <img width="195" alt="Screenshot 2024-09-23 at 09 43 06" src="https://github.com/user-attachments/assets/adf776aa-668c-4ead-bec2-adf2db55b87a">